CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 5. Detailed Project Timeline:

 All awards are for one year of support.
-Carryover of awarded funds to a second year will be considered under special circumstances by written request with justification accompanied by a brief report of progress.
-Applicants must describe a credible plan that assures that they will make substantial progress within one year of funding.
+Carryover of awarded funds to a second year will be considered under special circumstances by written request with justification accompanied by a brief report of progress.Applicants must describe a credible plan that assures that they will make substantial progress within one year of funding.

-6. Reference list of up to 30 references (not included in the 5 page proposal)
+6. Reference list of up to 30 references (not included in the 5 page proposal).

-Application Submission & Review
+Application Submission and Review

-Applications, with the components listed above are to be submitted electronically in a single PDF file to mrendel1@jh.edu.
+Sending an Application: Applications, with the components listed above are to be submitted electronically in a single PDF file to CHARMED@jh.edu.
 This funding mechanism uses internal funding and does not require review or approval by any Office of Research Administration.

-Institutional Review Board (IRB) approval of human subjects is not required prior to review of an application.
+Incomplete and Non responsive Applications Will Not be Reviewed.
+Institutional Review Board(IRB) approval of human subjects is not required prior to review of an application.
 However, initiation of IRB or ACUC review, if necessary or applicable, will be required prior to commencement of research.
+In addition, submission of Human Subjects Materials to NIEHS is required prior to the initiation of the study.
 Due to the accelerated nature of this program, investigators are strongly encouraged to initiate necessary approvals prior to grant submission or during the grant review period.

-ANTICIPATED ANNOUNCEMENT OF AWARDS AND START DATES:
+ANTICIPATED ANNOUNCEMENT OF AWARDS AND START DATES: Award notices andannouncement of awardees is anticipated by November 1, 2024.

 Award Administration Information

-Award Notices: Award notices will be issued from the Administrative Offices of the Department of Environmental Health and Engineering and will provide additional information about the award including information and instructions about making funds available for use.
+Award Notices: Award notices will be issued from the Administrative Offices of the Department ofEnvironmental Health and Engineering and will provide additional information about the award includinginformation and instructions about making funds available for use.

 Post-Award Reporting: Recipients will submit a final progress report, including any completed work, reports of invention, and any external funding applications/awards enabled by this funding.